savethecathode/Jupyter-Notebook-within-Virtual-Environment/README.md

 # Jupyter-Notebook-within-Virtual-Environment

-Script for preparing virtual environment for running Jupyter notebooks.
+Script for preparing you virtual environment for running Jupyter notebooks.